-Specialty= Physics Programmer
+Specialty: Physics Programmer

 Quest 1 - AddForce

 In this quest you will learn how to add force onto a certain object so that you can decide how it reacts when certain actions are taken.
-You will discover how to do this by using the AddForce command in unity.
+You will discover how to do this by using the AddForce command in Unity.
 The video below explains how to AddForce onto any object that you specify and how to make it add force when a certain action is taken by using a “if” statement.

 Link: http://unity3d.com/learn/tutorials/modules/beginner/physics/addforce

-To complete this quest create a script that pushes a object in the air when you hit the “U” key, record a screencast and upload the script that you used to complete this quest.
+To complete this quest create a script that pushes an object into the air when you hit the “u” key, record a screencast and include the script that you used to complete this quest.
 This will allow you to unlock the second quest in this chain.

 Quest 2 - AddTorque